lepture/authlib/docs/flask/2/grants.rst

 Authorization Code Grant is a very common grant type, it is supported by almost every OAuth 2 providers.
-It uses an authorization code to exchange access token.
+It uses an authorization code to exchange access tokens.
 In this case, we need a place to store the authorization code.
 It can be kept in a database or a cache like redis.
 Here is a SQLAlchemy mixin for **AuthorizationCode**::

     from authlib.integrations.sqla_oauth2 import OAuth2AuthorizationCodeMixin